Canon 1D X vs 1D Mark IV

-Body comparison: Canon 1D X vs Canon 1D Mark IV
+Body comparison: Canon 1D X vs 1D Mark IV

-The physical size and weight of the Canon 1D X and the Canon 1D Mark IV are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 1D X and the Canon 1D Mark IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark IV is notably smaller (8 percent) than the Canon 1D X. Moreover, the 1D Mark IV is markedly lighter (21 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.